FangerZero/woldra-calcs/README.md

 calculators for finances

 ## Financial calculators
+This application will consist of calculators relating to financials.
+This is a front end application only, there is no back end so everything is stored to the client's machine.

 ### Bill Splitter
 Split bills up with a date range, allow payees to have their own date ranges.

 ### Budget Rater
 Will Rate your budget

+### Tech Stack
+React and Tailwind

 ### Setting up GitHub
 1. Download and install Git